-As a child I would hike the mountain ridge behind my home with friends after the daily rain showers that seemed to be the only thing that ran on time.
+As a child I would hike the mountain ridge behind my home with friends after the daily rain showers that seemed to be the only thing that ran on time on this tiny island.
 It seemed to know that 3pm, when I was walking home from my bus stop, was the perfect time to let loose and would create beautiful flowing water falls down the middle of the mountains.
 After an hour or so, we would hike the mountain ridge and slide down the mud slides where the waterfall had traveled.
 They always led to the same stream that ran behind my house, so we never came home dirty.
 We were washed clean by the time we drifted home!
-I realize now how different my childhood was and wonder if that is why being in the mountains, loving the water and the Earth and just being in nature is the reason that is where I need to be to feel free.
+I realize now how different my childhood was from the childhoods of other around me and wonder if that is why being in the mountains, surrounded by nature and exploring the wonders the Earth provides, is the only place I feel free.

-There is a breathtaking beauty to the place I still call home, but just as love has many facets, so too is the feeling of peace and tranquility with the Earth wherever I leave a part of myself.
-A rolling cascade of snow capped ridges that stretch across the horizon, the wildflowers that grow along the rolling landscape, the thick, lush forest of trees that reach to the stars and live longer than any other organism on this planet… All these characteristics, as in humans, hold a special tranquility that allows me to reflect on life and the vitality of my spirit.
+There is a breathtaking beauty to the place I still call home even after more than twenty years, but just as love has many facets, so too is the feeling of peace and tranquility with the Earth wherever I leave a part of myself.
+A rolling cascade of snow-capped ridges that stretch across the horizon, the wildflowers that grow along the rolling landscape, the lush forest of trees that reach to the stars and live longer than any other organism on this planet… All these characteristics, as in humans, hold a special tranquility that allows me to reflect on life and the vitality of my spirit.